 Apple will top itself again.
 And let’s not forget the high brand quality that the computers have for consumers.
 Its stock-market capitalization (number of stocks outstanding X stock price) has pushed past the $1 trillion mark.

 As more cable subscribers cut the cord, many are turning to low-cost, on-demand video-streamers like Netflix, Hulu, and Amazon Prime.
-Netflix’s game plan is a success, flushed with 125 million subscribers.
+Netflix’s game plan is a success, flushed with 222 million subscribers, according to a recent letter to shareholders.

 Should You Be Wary?